telerik/blazor-docs/installation/nuget.md

 To use a `nuget.config` file for the Telerik feed, you need to:

-1. Ensure you have the relevant config file.
+1. Ensure you have the relevant config file: `%AppData%\NuGet\NuGet.Config`.
 You can create a new one by via the [dotnet new command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) by calling `dotnet new nugetconfig`.

 2. Add the Telerik feed to it, and make sure to use plain-text credentials, because the .NET Core tooling does not fully support encypted credentials.
 Here is an example of how your config file can look like: